 Lucy Craft Laney Museum of Black History.
 Photo by Francie Klopotic

 “I’ve always thought our history has either been secondary or overlooked.
-It became this internalized thing through the vehicle of public history through these markers that I would try and tell the story of Augusta,” said Rogers, the executive director of the Lucy Craft Laney Museum of History.
+It became this internalized thing through the vehicle of public history through these markers that I would try and tell the story of Augusta,” said Rogers, the executive director of the Lucy Craft Laney Museum of Black History.

 Rogers’ interest in history began as a student at Terrace Manor Elementary School.